Go Beyond the Obvious: Aspire, Amplify, Advance

 Time for the Backstory

-After over 20 years in learning and development, I know one thing for sure.
+After nearly 30 years in learning and talent development, I know one thing for sure.
 I am really good at helping people find their best self at work, capitalise on what they do well and accelerate their careers.

 I have spent many years training and developing people to build their performance, introducing them to new styles and techniques, thinking, behaviours and processes.
 Most of the people I help will go on to be great managers and leaders, and some even CEOs and Chairman.

 My first job was working for my Mum in a flower shop before I left school, sweeping the floors.
-I got more than I should have done and wasn’t very good at it.
-As I grew I worked in cake factories, pie factories, bars and clubs, went to University and worked in one of the top 5 (Magic Circle) law firms in the World.
+I got paid more than I should have done and wasn’t very good at it.
+As I grew I worked in book shops, cake factories, pie factories, bars and clubs, went to University and worked in one of the top 5 (Magic Circle) law firms in the World!

-I went to Uni, but don’t remember much, and I got my first professional job on £6k per year, when most of my friends were earning £20k and worked my way up the ranks to be European Training Manager after 5 years, earning over 5x that.
+I went to Uni, but don’t remember much, and I got my first professional job on £6k per year, when most of my friends were earning £20k.
+I worked hard, put in the hours and realised that it is not about hard work.
+Hard work is not the same as promotion, or progress. started to formulate a strategy for success in the world of work and it was noticed.
+I started to get promoted and then up to the ranks to be European Training Manager after 5 years in a business of 35k people.

-I have worked as Head of Learning for global retailers, a top 100 Super Brand with more than 500,000 employees, and a privately owned highly successful online gaming company.
-As Head of Talent Development I was able to identify, manage and develop talent and mobilise expertise.
+Whilst I have worked as Head of Learning for global retailers, a top 100 Super Brand with more than 500,000 employees, and a privately owned highly successful online gaming company my real passion lies in helping people realise their natural talents at work.
+As Head of Talent Development I was able to identify, manage and develop talent and mobilise expertise across the globe generating huge amounts of revenue whilst cutting costs.
+Way more fun than an ipod?!?!

 I have not had it easy, by any stretch.
 My father died when I was 3 of leukaemia, a little understood disease of the time, where the doctors didn’t understand how to administer safe doses of chemotherapy to treat him.
 My mother died from the impact of breast cancer after many treatments over several years, and at the same time my girlfriend was diagnosed with breast cancer and I was sacked for whistleblowing.
 I could not cope to the point where our relationship did not survive and I was on a downward spiral for several years.